lmbarros/LD46-TheLighthouseAtTheEndOfTheUniverse/README.md

 * Asteroid mining
 * Fix lighthouse with plasteel
 * New resource: uranium (green)
+* Custom game over messages ("you survived to tell the story and feel the shame")
 * Lighthouse fuel (uranium)
 * Refuel lighthouse
 * More resources: iron (gray), silicon (red)